abbottjack02/Sales_Snapshot_Dashboard/README.md

 Then open the printed local URL in your browser.
 Drag a Square "Sales Summary" CSV onto the drop zone (or use the browse button) to generate per-day metrics and interpretation signals.

+Want to see it without an export handy?
+Click **Load sample data** in the app header and explore the derived metrics immediately.

 ## What it does

 - Heuristically detects date and numeric metric columns in Square CSV exports